 The UVB and VIS spectra overlap, as do the VIS and NIR spectra, allowing us to merge the spectra without a gap between the segments.
-As mentioned above, the spectra between 545--556\,nm in the UVB, 556--590\,nm in the VIS and 994--1150\,nm in the NIR suffer from dichroic artefacts, and the DR2 relative scaling of arm-spectra is sometimes inadequate.
+As mentioned above, the spectra between 545 and 556\,nm in the UVB, 556 and 590\,nm in the VIS, and 994 and 1150\,nm in the NIR suffer from dichroic artefacts, and the DR2 relative scaling of arm spectra is sometimes inadequate.
 We show overlap regions of XSL star HD 6229 (X0007) and HD 167946 (X0460) in Fig.~\ref{fig:merging} to illustrate this effect.
 We use the multiplicative UVB and NIR scaling factors to `lift' UVB and NIR spectra to the same flux level as the VIS spectrum.
-We then combine the UVB/VIS and the VIS/NIR spectra to a weighed mean spectrum in the overlap area, with the inverse of the variance spectrum as the weight.
-We smooth the spectrum in the overlap region to the lower resolution of the spectral arms: $\sigma_\mathrm{UVB} = 13\,\mathrm{km\,s^{-1}}$ and $\sigma_\mathrm{NIR} = 16\,\mathrm{km\,s^{-1}}$ in the UVB/VIS and the VIS/NIR overlap region respectively.
+We then combine the UVB and VIS or the VIS and NIR spectra to a weighed mean spectrum in the overlap area, with the inverse of the variance spectrum compared to the weight.
+We smooth the spectrum in the overlap region to the lower resolution of the spectral arms: $\sigma_\mathrm{UVB} = 13\,\mathrm{km\,s^{-1}}$ and $\sigma_\mathrm{NIR} = 16\,\mathrm{km\,s^{-1}}$ in the UVB--VIS and the VIS--NIR overlap region, respectively.
 Then, we de-redden the spectra assuming a \citet{Cardelli1989} (or \citet{Gordon2003}) extinction law.
 Fig.~\ref{fig:full_merging} illustrates the outcome of the merging process of arm separated DR2 spectra of the star HD 167946 (X0460) to the arm combined DR3 (reddened) spectrum.

 The dichroic artefact is not described by the error spectrum, and so it cannot be minimised by the weighed mean combination.
-The severity varies from spectrum to spectrum, and is worse between UVB/VIS, than between VIS/NIR.
+The severity varies from spectrum to spectrum, and it is worse between UVB and VIS than between VIS and NIR.
 It also reaches further into the VIS spectrum than the UVB overlap region.
 This area in the spectrum should be used with extreme caution.
 Table \ref{tab:dichroic_bands} shows commonly used photometric bands and absorption line indices that might be affected by the dichroic contamination.
-However, we provide the spectra in their rest frame, so the exact dichroic contamination region in the spectrum depends on the radial velocity of the star.
+However, we provide the spectra in their rest frames, so the exact dichroic contamination region in the spectrum depends on the radial velocity of the star.